18F/handbook/_pages/how-we-work/glossary.md

 * **MOU** - Memorandum of understanding.

+* **OGC** - Office of General Counsel: GSA's legal team.

 * **OLU** - On-Line University, where our agency's mandatory training classes are hosted.

 * **OPP** - The [Office of Products and Programs](../office-of-products-and-programs/) helps the public use and understand government, and helps agencies understand and serve the public.
 To achieve this, they create, discover, connect and share practical solutions and products that transform government.
 OPP is a division within TTS.

+* **OSC** - Office of Strategic Communications: GSA’s resource for external and internal communication needs.
+They respond to inquiries from journalists and work closely with the [TTS Outreach](https://handbook.18f.gov/outreach/) team.

 * **OTP** - One-time password.
-In Atlanta, this refers to "outside the perimeter," as opposed to ITP (inside the perimeter).
+(If you're in Atlanta, this might refer to "outside the perimeter," as opposed to ITP (inside the perimeter).)

+* **PBS** - The [Public Buildings Service](https://www.gsa.gov/about-us/organization/public-buildings-service) is the landlord for the civilian federal government.
+It is the other major service provided by the GSA besides FAS.

+* **PD** - Position Description: Description of the roles, responsibilities, qualifications, and expectations of an employee in a given position.
+Often called a job description.

 * **PIF** - The [Presidential Innovation Fellows program](https://presidentialinnovationfellows.gov/) pairs innovators with top civil-servants in the highest levels of the federal government to tackle some of the biggest challenges.
 The PIF team is a division within TTS.